 - Start massaging your scalp with your fingers in a gentle circular motion for 5-10 minutes.

-- Once you have applied oil all over your scalp, you can apply the remaining bit all over your hair.
+- Once you have applied oil all over your scalp, you can apply the remaining bit to your hair.

 - Tie your hair up in a bun and put on a shower cap.

-- Wash it off with a gentle shampoo and condition your hair.
-You may need to use warm water to wash the oil off thoroughly.
+- Wash your hair with a gentle shampoo and condition your hair.
+You may need to use warm water first to thoroughly remove the oil.

 What Is The Best Oil For Your Hair?